2016-2017 KU Dining FAQ's

 Net Nutrition is our online nutrition analysis program.
 This service provides a convenient method to calculate the approximated nutritional values of your food selections from our various campus dining locations.
 These Daily Value percentages are based upon a setting that averages the Recommended Dietary Allowances (RDAs) for males and females between the ages of 19-24.
 Net Nutrition is best viewed in Internet Explorer.
 It is located here.

 KU Dining Services is proud to say it is an active campus partner in the sustainability effort.
 From our conservation and recycling partnership with KU Recycling Programs to our Biodiesel Initiative to staff and consumer education and our efforts to buy local we show our dedication to sustainability.
-Check out our special sustainability page to see all that we are currently doing - and plan to do in the near future - in this increasingly important area.
+Check out the Union's sustainability page to see all that we are currently doing - and plan to do in the near future - in this increasingly important area.

 The residential dining centers (Mrs. E’s, North College Café and Oliver Dining) will serve regular operating hours even when classes are canceled due to weather.
 Retail locations will typically be closed.